Lendefi (new) (LDFI) Reaches Market Cap of $1.94 Million

 Lendefi (new) Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Lendefi (new) directly using US dollars.
-Investors seeking to trade Lendefi (new) should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lendefi (new) using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Lendefi (new) directly using US dollars.
+Investors seeking to trade Lendefi (new) should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lendefi (new) using one of the aforementioned exchanges.

 Receive News & Updates for Lendefi (new) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lendefi (new) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.